 My enthusiasm for Ballet Arizona has grown steadily as well over the past decade.
 I don't keep tickets to the Phoenix sports teams.
 Instead my athetic superstars are these dancers who fly through the air with apparent ease and have to do it in time with the music.
 Ib Anderson has been the Artistic Director for twenty years and his vision is inspiring.
 While they have remained faithful to ballet's European roots, they have brought some Latin American music into their programs, appropriate as many of the dancers are from South America.
 I'm active in their social events and I'm famous for wearing my Degas-ballet shirts.

 The Phoenix Symphony is having their seventy-fifth season, my eighteenth I think.
-The concertmaster Steven Moechel and I chat occasionally at events and he has represented the orchestra proudly and well.
+The former concertmaster Steven Moechel and I would chat occasionally at events and he represented the orchestra proudly and well.
+I've had a conversation or two with Music Director Tito Muñoz and I'm happy with his musical direction.
 A friend of mine is close to several of the musicians.
 It's a pleasure to see them in concert again.

 From Arthur C. Clarke's book 2001: A Space Odyssey, "They became farmers in the fields of stars; they sowed, and sometimes they reaped.
 And sometimes, dispassionately, they had to weed."
 I was with the Philadelphia Orchestra for thirty-eight years starting in 1982, back when Eugene Ormandy was Music Director, and shared concerts friends who go back as far as when Leopold Stokowski waved his wand at the Academy of Music.
 I stayed with the orchestra when they invested in the New Era ponzi-pyramid scheme and when they got an Edifice Complex and spent $300 million on a new concert hall when I loved and still prefer the old one.
 I even stayed with them when they started interjecting self-rightous political overtones into their presentations.
 Their recent support for a racist, violent, anti-Jewish group that is a part of one of our political parties, shamefully in the name of human rights, is enough beyond my comfort level to end my relationship with them, at least until they reduce their political position.
 In my opinion the best political position for an arts organization is take no position at all and let their art speak for them.